weecology/sad-comparison/chapter1.md

 ### Data

-We compiled data from on citizen science projects, government surveys, and literature mining to produce a dataset with 16,218 communities, from nine taxonomic groups, representing nearly 50 million individual terrestrial, aquatic, and marine organisms. to test the performance of five species abundance distribution models.
+We compiled data from citizen science projects, government surveys, and literature mining to produce a dataset with 16,218 communities, from nine taxonomic groups, representing nearly 50 million individual terrestrial, aquatic, and marine organisms. to test the performance of five species abundance distribution models.
 Data for the trees, birds, butterflies and mammals was compiled by White et al. 2012 from six data sources: the US Forest Service Forest Inventory and Analysis (FIA; [@fia]), the North American Butterfly Associations North American Butterfly Count (NABC; @naba), the Mammal Community Database (MCDB; Thibault et al. 2011), Alwyn Gentry's Forest Transect Data Set (Gentry; @phillips2002), the Audubon Society Christmas Bird Count (CBC; @cbc), and the US Geological Survey's North American Breeding Bird Survey (BBS; @pardieck2014).
 Details of the treatment of these datasets can be found in Appendix A of White et al. [@white2012].
 In addition to the data selection described by White et al, we did not use Gentry sites 102 and 179 because NEED TO DESCRIBE THE SPECIFIC ISSUE THAT PREVENTED US FROM USING THEM.
 Data on Actinopterygii, Reptilia, Coleoptera, Arachnida, and Amphibia, were mined from literature by Baldridge (MiscDB, Baldridge 2012).
 All publicly available data were accessed using the EcoData Retriever [@morris2013].

 Table 1: Details of datasets used to evaluate the form of the species-abundance distribution.